-- Domestic or international macroeconomic or financial shock; - Material unplanned loss of human capital; - Failure by NAMA to conclude a phased and orderly wind-down; - A failure by NAMA to deliver on the Residential Delivery and Dublin Docklands SDZ plans; - Reputation damage.
+- Domestic or international macroeconomic or financial shock; - Material unplanned loss of human capital; - Failure by NAMA to conclude a phased and orderly wind down; - A failure by NAMA to deliver on the Residential Delivery plan; - Reputation damage

 The principal risks remain under constant review by NAMA's Risk Management Committee and any changes are reported to the NAMA Board.
-In March and September 2023, the Board approved a Risk Appetite Statement for each of the Principal Risks which defines the propensity for the NAMA Group to take certain risks in order to achieve its strategic objectives.
+In March and September 2024, the Board approved a Risk Appetite Statement for each of the Principal Risks which defines the propensity for the NAMA Group to take certain risks in order to achieve its strategic objectives.

-The Group is exposed to financial risks such as credit risk, market risk (in the form of interest rate risk, foreign exchange risk and other price risk) and liquidity risk in the normal course of business.
+During the year the Group was exposed to financial risks such as credit risk, market risk (in the form of interest rate risk, foreign exchange risk and other price risk) and liquidity risk in the normal course of business.
 Further details on how the Group manages these financial risks are given in Notes 18 to 20 of the financial statements.